-First, you should clear cache files.
 Depending on the computer, caches can occupy anything from a couple of gigabytes to 10 or even 20 gigabytes.
-There are two ways to clear caches.
+Clear cache files on your MacBook will make you some extra storage space.
+There are two ways to clear caches on you machine.

-The manual way of clearing cache on Mac
+The manual way of clearing cache on a Mac

 - Open the Finder.